packit/research/downstream/README.md

 The build is triggered once there is a new commit in dist-git.

-Optionally, I can retrigger the action by a commit comment on dist-git.
+~~Optionally, I can retrigger the action by a commit comment on dist-git.~~ This is not possible.
+Pagure does not support this

 #### How to enhance the workflow?